 Use canning tongs for hot dishes

 It can be tricky to remove ramekins from a hot water bath to cool.
 Our solution: Use canning tongs.
 The edges are round and non-slip which makes it easy to lift the ramekin out without risk of splashes.
-Check out these other great uses you never thought of for ordinary kitchen gadgets.

 Keep apps cold